hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## Eww

-[Eww](https://github.com/elkowar/eww) (ElKowar's Wacky Widgets) is a widget system made in Rust + GTK, which lets allows the creation of custom widgets similarly to AwesomeWM.
+[Eww](https://github.com/elkowar/eww) (ElKowar's Wacky Widgets) is a widget system made in Rust + GTK, which allows the creation of custom widgets similarly to AwesomeWM.
 The key difference is that it is independent of window manager/compositor.